hounangogogo/cs5520-mobile-dev-cat-project/README.md

 4. Users could report their lost pets in our website.
 Hopes these lovely gugys could find their home as soon as possible.

 ## Routers
-There are routers in our application:
+There are six routers with two subRouters in our application:
 1. Home Page
 2. Cat Search Page
   |----2.1 Cat Details Page